 Features of a Burial Policy

 Funeral insurance is a type of whole life insurance which means that it never expires.
 These burial insurance plans were designed for seniors to provide an affordable option to plan for their funeral costs.
 These funds are flexible and can be used for any necessary expenses.
 Life insurance companies also refer to these plans as final expense coverage or burial insurance.

-A few main advantages make funeral insurance the ideal coverage for millions of seniors.
+A few main advantages make funeral insurance the ideal coverage for countless seniors.

 Affordable: Burial insurance death benefits range from $1,000 – $40,000 making them cost less than traditional whole life policies.
 Traditional whole life insurance ranges from $50,000 into the millions.

 No Medical Exam: These plans will never require a medical exam because they fall under simplified issue coverage.
 This allows for protection to be taken out completely over the phone without leaving the comfort of home.
-The application will ask a few yes/no health questions, but that is it.
+The application will ask a few yes/no health questions.

 No Denial: Every company sets its own qualifying standards, but some companies offer guaranteed acceptance.
 Even if you cannot get coverage from one company, plenty of others will still accept you.